cvraut/iBAG/README.md

-# iBAG
+# iBAG: integrative Bayesian Analysis of the Genome
 An R package for the iBAG library

-## iBAG: integrative Bayesian Analysis of the Genome
+## About iBAG

 The iBAG framework allows us to study the genomic effects from multiple types of genomic data in a hierarchical fashion.